 EARN, the nation’s leading microsavings provider, wanted to establish a new program that would further their mission to bring financial stability to America’s most economically vulnerable populations.
 4 out of 10 Americans have less than $400 in savings.
 Millions live from paycheck to paycheck.
-San Francisco ad agency BrowneMusser partnered with Prime Chuck Creative to create a name that would encourage people to learn more, get excited about starting a savings program in spite of past negative experiences associated with money and financing, and feel that savings success was a possibility for them.
+San Francisco ad agency BrowneMusser partnered with Prime Chuck Creative to create a name that would encourage people to learn more about personal financial management, get excited about starting a savings program in spite of past negative experiences associated with money and financing, and feel that financial independence was a very real possibility for them and their family.

 SaverLife was launched in June 2017 in San Francisco as a transformative community movement aiming to increase financial stability and emergency savings for families in the Bay Area.
 Within five months the savings platform passed a million dollars saved by users and, with the support of JPMorgan Chase, the MetLife Foundation, the Prudential Foundation and Capital One, was rolled out nationwide.

 SaverLife immediately struck a chord and grew to 200,000 members in less than three years.
 In fact, this success wound up redefining EARN, which changed the name of the entire organization to SaverLife.